wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 {% include note.html content="The information contained in this dashboard has a 24 hour latency."%}

 ![screenshot of part of the dashboard](/images/p95_dashboard.png)

+## Scenario: Avoid Exceeding the Committed Rate

+Customers often tell us that they want to make sure they don't exceen their committed monthly PPS (points per second).
+Follow these steps to monitor usage and take corrective action.

+1. The new `PPS Tanzu Observability P95 Usage vs. Committed` dashboard includes charts that show how close you are to consuming 95% of your contracted rate.
+You can add alerts to charts in this dashboard to get notifications.
+2. If you need to reduce usage, you have several options:
+   * Start examining ingestion from the Wavefront Usage and Proxy Metrics dashboard.
+The [internal metrics](wavefront_monitoring.html#internal-metrics-overview) shown in this dashboard highlight
+   * Use the **Wavefront Metrics Breakdown** dashboard to drill down into the metrics.
+Wavefront automatically tracks the number of metrics received for the first 3 levels of your metric namespace as delta counters, and this dashboard presents the metrics in an easy-to-use way.
+   * Finally, if you suspect that much of your usage comes from certain accounts (human or service accounts) consider setting up one or more ingestion policies.
+With these policies in place, each account cannot consume more than the rate that is preset in the policy.

 ## Customize Usage Information with Wavefront Internal Metrics